RevenueHunt/docs/docs/how-to-guides/copy-the-quiz-from-one-store-to-another.md

 # How to Copy the Quiz from One Store to Another

-Transferring a quiz from one store to another with the Shop Quiz: Product Recommendation Quiz app is straightforward.
+Transferring a quiz from one store to another with the RevenueHunt app is straightforward.
 This process allows you to duplicate your quiz design, questions, tags, and the results page, however, **products and collections will not be transferred** due to differing product IDs in the new store.

-Before you begin, ensure the [Shop Quiz: Product Recommendation Quiz app](https://revenuehunt.com/product-recommendation-quiz-shopify/) is installed on both the original and the new store.
+Before you begin, ensure the [RevenueHunt app](https://revenuehunt.com/product-recommendation-quiz-shopify/) is installed on both the original and the new store.

 ## Step 1: Generate Export Quiz Code